JeremiahStrzelczyk/waterfowl-guiding-feather-dusters/README.md

 - [ ] Color palette should be in conformance with W3C's Web Content Accessibility Guidelines.
 - [ ] The entire page should be accessible by ensuring conformance to W3C's Web Content Accessibliity Guidelines.
+- [ ] Navigation should be easy by ensuring users are presented with options for navigation while navigating within expected and unexpected regions.

 ## Layout